ljbade/mheg2xmltv/dcdvbsource/ReadMe.txt

 - MPC -> no Problems, but needs to be stopped before closing the Stream with Stream Buffer Engine (Time Shifting) Enabled.
 Also Languages/EPG Events aren't displayed in the Popupmenu.
-  EDIT: Newer Versions of MPC fails rendering the File.

 - MPlayer 6.4 -> same as MPC